-Here's what you need to know about alcohol in school settings:
+Here's what you need to know about alcohol in school and tertiary settings:

 Please visit the Young People section to learn more about supplying alcohol to young people under the Minimum Legal Purchase Age (18 years).
 In particular, visit the following sections: